CongLeSolutionX/Harmonic_Atomica/README.md

 6 ….what are you?
 Hexagram❓Megatron’s cube❓

-I'll leave these questions hanging for now on the public domain for now.
+I'll leave these questions hanging on the public domain for now.

 I need spending more time on hunting a real job now.